MarioniLab/BarcodeSwapping2017/README.md

 This repo contains the Supplementary Files for the paper **Detection and Removal of Barcode Swapping in Single-Cell RNA-seq data**.

 To generate the .html file, you first need to download the data.
-This can be done by changing your directory to the one that contains this repo, then running the get_data.sh file (requires `wget`, which can be installed on OSX using `homebrew`).
+This can be done by changing your directory to the one that contains this repo, then running the get_data.sh file (requires `wget`, which can be installed on OSX using `homebrew`; otherwise use `ftp` using the logon details in the script).
 Then you can compile the .Rmd file, either using RStudio, or `rmarkdown::render()`, from the R package `rmarkdown`.
 This step takes around 20 minutes on a 2017 MacBook Pro.

 ## Further barcode swapping resources